10% OFF WITH CODE:

 • Hull Identification Number (HIN)

-To obtain their official boating license, prospective boaters must take a safety course provided by a Transport Canada-accredited organization and pass a boating exam online or in person.
-Register with Drive a Boat Canada today, and learn everything you need to know to pass the test and take to the water legally anywhere in the country!
+We offer a comprehensive online course leading to lifetime certification.
+Register with Drive a Boat Canada today, and learn everything you need to know to pass the boating exam.
+With your boating licence (PCOC), you can take to the water legally anywhere in the country.